What Is a Bulletproof Trust?

 Attorneys Jon Alper and Gideon Alper

 An irrevocable trust created by one person for the benefit of someone else is not self-settled.
-Because the trustmaker is not a beneficiary, creditors of the trustmaker cannot reach trust property, and creditors of the beneficiary face two independent legal barriers.
+Because the trustmaker is not a beneficiary, creditors of the trustmaker cannot reach trust property.
+Creditors of the beneficiary face two independent legal barriers that make the trust close to bulletproof.

 Spendthrift Protection